052223-java-angular/Navarrete-p1/README.md

 - **As a user**, I want to modify my movies lists by deleting them.
 - **As a user**, I want to rate and review movies so that I can share my experience with other users.
 - **As a user**, I want to view ratings and reviews from other users so that I can make a decision on which movies to watch.
+- **As a user**, I want to recive movie recommendations based on my movie lists.

 ## MVP (Minimum Viable Product)